HMS Slinger (D26)

-USS Chatham (CVE-32) (originally designated AVG-32, then later ACV-32) was built at the Seattle-Tacoma S/Y, Hull #27, Seattle, Washington and transferred to the United Kingdom 11 August 1943 under lend-lease and renamed HMS Slinger (D26).
-Outfitted by the British as a transport carrier, the ship was mined on 5 February 1944 but returned to service, 17 October.
-In 1945, she was transferred for service in the Pacific as a fighter carrier and was attached to the 30th Aircraft Carrier Squadron.
-Following the war, she was returned to United States custody on 27 February 1946 and was sold/converted by Robin Line 21 November 1946 as Robin Mowbray.
+USS Chatham (CVE-32) (originally designated AVG-32, then later ACV-32) was built at the Seattle-Tacoma S/Y, Hull #27, Seattle, Washington, and fitted-out in Portland, Oregon.
+She was transferred to the United Kingdom 11 August 1943 under lend-lease and renamed HMS Slinger (D26).
+Designated as a transport carrier, the ship was mined, off Lowestoft, on 5 February 1944 but returned to service on 17 October, and worked-up a new crew.

+In early-1945, she was sent to Sydney to join the Pacific Fleet as a replenishment vessel i.e. carrying spare planes for other carriers - attached to the 30th Aircraft Carrier Squadron.
+The Slinger was accorded the battle honour ‘Okinawa’, though her participation was indirect.
+Returning to Sydney, she ferried aircraft to/from Brisbane, before being ear-marked for the force that was to invade Japan; in the event, she stood-by at Manus, Philippines, as the bombing of Hiroshima and Nagasaki ended the war.

+In August 1945, she was sent to Hong Kong as a support vessel, and in the autumn made at least two trips to Sydney, returning civilians who had been interned.
+She returned to UK via Colombo, Cairo and Gibraltar in late-1945 into early-1946.

+She was returned to United States custody on 27 February 1946, and was sold and converted by the Robin Line, and was re-launched on 21 November 1946 as Robin Mowbray.
 Moore-McCormack Lines, Inc., purchased Robin Line in 1958.
 She was scrapped in Kaohsiung Taiwan in 1969-1970.

 Design and description

 The Ruler class were larger and had a greater aircraft capacity than preceding American built escort carriers.
 They were also all laid down as escort carriers and not converted merchant ships.
 All the ships had a complement of 646 men and an overall length of 492 ft 3 in, a beam of 69 ft 6 in and a draught of 25 ft 6 in.
 Propulsion was provided by one shaft, two boilers and a steam turbine giving 9,350 shp, which could propel the ship at 16.5 kn.

 Aircraft facilities were a small combined bridge–flight control on the starboard side, two aircraft lifts 43 ft by 34 ft, one aircraft catapult and nine arrestor wires.
 Aircraft could be housed in the 260 ft by 62 ft hangar below the flight deck.
 Armament comprised: two 4"/50, 5"/38 or 5"/51 dual purpose guns in single mounts, sixteen 40 mm Bofors anti-aircraft guns in twin mounts and twenty 20 mm Oerlikon anti-aircraft cannons in single mounts.
 They had a maximum aircraft capacity of twenty-four aircraft which could be a mixture of Grumman Martlet, Vought F4U Corsair or Hawker Sea Hurricane fighter aircraft and Fairey Swordfish or Grumman Avenger anti-submarine aircraft.